Psst! Looking for even more posts on SEO? Check out our SEO series, here.

 5. Write content worth sharing!

 So while we love the original quote Victoria heard, the age old adage about blogs is probably even more true: Content is king.
 If your content is good, people will ultimately link to it, talk about it, and share it.
-While the nature of lifestyle blogging means that some posts are going to be of-the-moment, balance out your content with high-quality, evergreen content that is so helpful, people can’t help but share it and refer back to it over and over again.
+While the nature of style and lifestyle blogging means many posts are definitely going to be of-the-moment, balance out your content with high-quality, evergreen content that is so helpful, people can't help but share it and refer back to it over and over again.

 Bonus points: Make your site mobile friendly.

 If you look at your site analytics, you probably have a pretty significant portion of your readership accessing your site from mobile devices.
 As more and more users browse the Internet on mobile devices, search engines are taking notice and giving weight to sites that are mobile friendly.
-If your site isn’t mobile friendly, as a quick fix we recommend the mobile theme from the Jetpack plugin.
-However, your best option is to use a theme that’s mobile responsive (like ours!).
-If a redesign is on your radar for 2018, it’s essential to make sure your new design is mobile responsive.
-If you’re not planning a redesign, then make it a priority to research and switch to a mobile responsive theme this year.
+If your site isn't mobile friendly, as a quick fix we recommend the mobile theme from the Jetpack plugin.
+However, your best option is to use a theme that's mobile responsive (like ours!).
+If a site redesign is on your radar, it's essential that your new design is mobile responsive.
+If you're not planning a redesign, then make it a priority to research and switch to a mobile responsive theme this year.